 What If You Can't Change the Due Date

 If your credit card issuer doesn't let you change your payment due date, you might be able to send your payment earlier in the billing cycle.
-For example, if your payment is due on the 17th, you might pay it with the paycheck you get on the 1st of the month rather than the one you get on the 15th.
+For example, if your payment is due on the seventeenth, you might pay it with the paycheck you get on the first of the month rather than the one you get on the fifteenth.
 If you sign up for online billing, you can confirm your payment amount as soon as your billing statement is ready rather than waiting for it to come in the mail.
 Just be sure that you don't make your payment too early.

 Otherwise it could be applied during the wrong billing cycle.

 You can also try changing the due date of another payment, like your phone bill or utility payment.
 If you change the due date of one of these services, your first payment after the change could include some prorated charges.